Skip to main content Skip to search Skip to main navigation

 Klaus Abend, Dieter Wienert, Johannes Filthaut (1987)

-Inventor: In 1987, Abend, Wienert, and Filthaut presented a fully fledged electronic locking system for Winkhaus, one of the first solutions to cleanly combine electronic identification, access control, and mechanical locking.
-The system was based on: an electronically coded key (early transponder or chip technology), an electronic reader in the cylinder, a control electronics unit that checks whether the key is authorized, a mechanical lock that is only released after valid identification.
-This created one of the first genuine mechatronic cylinders in Europe.
-Winkhaus was one of the pioneers of the idea of merging mechanical locking technology with electronic access control, long before “smart locks” reached the mass market.
-The system was particularly relevant for:
+Inventors: In 1987, Abend, Wienert and Filthaut presented a complete electronic locking system for Winkhaus.
+It was one of the early solutions to combine electronic identification, access control and mechanical locking in a coherent system.
+The system was based on: An electronically coded key using early transponder or chip technology, An electronic reader inside the cylinder, An electronic control unit that verified whether the key was authorised, and a mechanical locking mechanism that was released only after successful identification.
+This resulted in one of Europe’s first true mechatronic cylinders.
+Winkhaus was among the pioneers exploring the combination of mechanical locking technology and electronic access control, long before smart locks became a mass-market product.
+The system was particularly suitable for:

 Current locks of this type

-The 1987 Winkhaus system is considered a direct predecessor of modern mechatronic cylinders.
-Successors are now in use worldwide:
+The 1987 Winkhaus system is regarded as a direct predecessor of modern mechatronic cylinders.
+Successor systems are now used worldwide:

 - Winkhaus blueChip